On World Water Day, how can Malawi balance up the need for frequent hand washing in light of Covid-19 and its poor provision of potable water?

 I was pleasantly surprised when I read this tweet yesterday by a Kenyan parliamentary aspirant.

-I am not one to chuck out an empty juice bottle or plastic bags from my car window but I have not always been like that.
-It was in the 90’s when my brother-in-law reprimanded me for throwing out an...
+Litter disposal I am not one to chuck out an empty juice bottle or plastic bags from my car window but I have not always been like that.
+It was in the 90’s when my brother-in-law reprimanded me for throwing...

 Street pole advertising seems to have taken root with almost every electricity pole decorated with some form of marketing message or the other.
 Over the past week I passed two work men and their supervisor replacing MTL boards with new...